DDMAL/e2e-omr-documentation/overview/document-analysis.md

 ### Output Ports
 * `RGBA PNG image` of type `rgba+png`: the input `Image` with its background removed.
-* The reuslt looks like this:
+* The result looks like this:
 <figure markdown="1">
 ![]({{site.baseurl}}/assets/background-removal.png)
 </figure>